ghonk/catlearn.suppls/README.md

 ncats <- length(unique(labs))
 ```

 Then set the model parameters.
-The design pattern for catlearn is a *stateful list processor*.
-This means we provide the model with a list that contains all of the models hyperparamters.
+The design pattern for `catlearn` is called a *stateful list processor*.
+This means we provide the model with a list that contains all of the models hyperparamters and it will return to us a similar list that includes the model's learned parameters (weights).

 ``` r
 # construct a state list